Skip to main content

 Financial Support

 This scheme is aimed primarily at British Nationals and British residents.
-There are some eligibility criteria to be met but basically UK students are eligible for a non-means tested grant of £5,000 for each academic year of study.
-More info can be found here.
+There are some eligibility criteria to be met, but basically UK students are eligible for a non-means-tested grant of £5,000 for each academic year of study.
+This grant doesn't need to be paid back and neither are you committed to working in the NHS on graduating and registering.
+Please note that the application process and awarding of this grant is totally independent of the university.
+We're unable to advise or intervene on your behalf.
+See here for more information, including a short video.

 UK students may apply for an additional exceptional support grant of up to £3000 for each academic year.
 This grant does not need to be paid back.
 Further information can be found here.

-To register for an NHS Training Grant you will need to set up a Learning Support Fund Account – which takes around 5 minutes.
-Click here to start the process.
+To register for an NHS Training Grant, you'll need to set up a Learning Support Fund Account – which takes around 5 minutes.
+Start the process.

-And remember too that you can still apply for a re-payable student loan in addition to the NHS Training Grant.
+And remember, you can still apply for a re-payable student loan in addition to the NHS Training Grant.

 Chartered Society of Physiotherapyhealth & care professions council